preetham003/EduBot/README.md

 - **Success Feedback**: Confirmation of actions
 - **Quick Actions**: Shortcut buttons for common tasks

-## � Post-Login Experience
+## Post-Login Experience

 Once authenticated, users are taken to a unified interaction dashboard:

 - **Independent Sidebar Scroll**: The left sidebar houses your profile, logout button, quick actions, and a compact statistics block (total/text/image queries + last activity).
 It scrolls independently from the main chat area for uninterrupted conversation flow.
-- **Real-time Chat Interface**: Modern, fixed bottom input bar with an embedded send butto.
+- **Real-time Chat Interface**: Modern, fixed bottom input bar with an embedded send button.
 The chat history area only introduces its own scroll when messages exceed the viewport height—initially presenting a clean, scroll-free canvas.
 - **Tabbed Interaction Modes**: Switch between the primary "Chat" tab and "Image Analysis" for vision-based educational queries without losing context.
 - **Session Controls**: Clear the current chat instantly from the sidebar.
 - **Responsive Layout**: Works smoothly across desktop and mobile, keeping the input anchored while you scroll through messages.